rohanleach4/n-os-reward-example/README.md

 and N-OS.

 ### Reward is a key, conceptual enabler.
-The end goal is to allow a device to pay for is own use, whether that be a car paying for its own fuel or a web app paying for its own hosting.
+Conceptualy, the end goal is to allow a device to pay for is own use, whether that be a car paying for its own fuel or a web app paying for its own hosting, etc.

 ## Example
 This example consists of one node, containing 3 workers carrying out a simple task.